 The eCommerce scene has likewise seen dramatic shifts in recent years.
 More than half of the traffic for online shopping is traced back to mobile users.
 By 2021, mobile eCommerce is expected to hold 72.9% of the share in the arena.

-As more and more consumers turn to mobile phones, marketers are tasked to provide a seamless flow from start to finish.
-Developers are adopting a mobile-first approach to enhance user experience and reaping the results that come thereafter.
+As more consumers turn to mobile phones, marketers are tasked with providing a seamless flow from start to finish.
+Developers are adopting a mobile-first approach to enhance user experience and reap the rewards.

-From simplifying navigation menus to crafting mobile-friendly displays, there’s a lot to explore to meet your consumers’ demands and improve conversion rates.
-But perhaps the most exciting development in the field is in the realm of augmented reality.
+From simplifying navigation menus to crafting mobile-friendly displays, there’s much to explore to meet your consumers’ demands and improve conversion rates.
+However, perhaps the most exciting development in the field is augmented reality.

 This innovation brings customers closer to products, thus closer to purchases, while staying behind their screens.